 Review of Instructional Materials

 A review of instructional materials on the basis of citizen concerns shall be conducted in response to a properly filed written request under procedures developed by the Superintendent.
-In schools operating under SBDM, these procedures for review shall include school council consideration of the written concerns regarding instructional materials.
+These procedures for review shall include consideration of the written concerns regarding instructional materials.
 Instructional materials shall include textbooks, supplementary materials, and library books.
 Forms for such requests may be obtained from the school and will be made available to any resident of the school district at the Superintendent's office.
 The request shall include a written reason for objection and a statement of the desired action regarding the material under consideration.

 Employees receiving a written request for review of instructional materials shall notify the Principal of the complaint, who shall then notify the Superintendent.
-The Superintendent shall notify the Board of all complaints filed and the council's response.
+The Superintendent shall notify the Board of all complaints filed.

-Individuals may appeal a council’s decision concerning challenged materials under the Board’s policy on appeal of SBDM decisions.

 References:

 KRS 158.183

+KRS 160.345

 Board of Educ., Island Trees v.
 Pico, 102 S.Ct.
 2799 (1982)

-Related Policy:
+Related Policies:

-02.42411
+02.42411; 08.1